Sparkleseditor/Sparkleseditor/CONTRIBUTING.md

-## Contributing to Sparkles App
+## Contributing to Sparkles Editor

-Thank you for considering contributing to the Sparkles App!
+Thank you for considering contributing to the Sparkles Editor!
 We appreciate your help in making this application better.
 Please follow the guidelines below to get started.

 ### How to Contribute